MohammadYehya/Tauri_NextJS_Template/README.md

 # Tauri_NextJS_Template
-A simple and reusable template for setting up a Tauri project with NextJS+Tailwind for the frontend.
+A simple and reusable template for setting up a Tauri project with NextJS+Shadcn for the frontend.
 This repository provides a structured starting point to avoid repetitive setup tasks.

 ## Prerequisites
 Make sure you have the following installed: